ziv/cho/docs/rfcs/application.md

 controllers, and their endpoints bound and ready to be invoked.

 The compilation stage is the first **initialization** phase of the application lifecycle.
 It is an async process and ends when all dependencies are resolved and instantiated.
 Any setup task should be done in this phase.

+The compilation stage is an asynchronous process.

 #### Initialization